AndresVelasco/LPNY4SO89VLCX5O3/README.md

 (A full printout of the results is provided in the latest section.)

-Normalization and record matching logic is delivered by class `simplestreetmatch.streetcollection.StreetCollection` which is described below.
+Normalization and record matching logic is delivered by class `simplestreetmatch.streetcollection.StreetCollection` which is described further below.

 ## Tests

 Automatic tests can be found in simplestreetmatch.test.test and are based on stored sets of sample input files and their expected output.
-For example, there is at the moment a _set number 1_:
+For example, at the moment there is just a _set number 1_:

 ```
 andres@debian9:~/src/LPNY4SO89VLCX5O3/simplestreetmatch/test$ ls *csv*
 test11.csv  test12.csv  test1o.csv
 ```

-Adding more sets does not require changing python code.
+Adding more sets does not require changing python code for them to be tested.

 Tests can be run with: